DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 The following projects are known to use this service:

-- [DigiNode Tools](https://github.com/saltedlolly/diginode-tools) - DigiFacts are displayed in the DigiNode Dashboard
+- [DigiNode Tools](https://diginode.tools) - DigiFacts are displayed on the DigiNode Tools website and within the DigiNode Dashboard.

 ## Disclaimer